Brand: Doppelgänger brand image (DBI)

-A doppelgänger brand image or "DBI" is a disparaging image or story about a brand that it circulated in popular culture.
+A doppelgänger brand image or "DBI" is a disparaging image or story about a brand that is circulated in popular culture.
 DBI targets tend to be widely known and recognizable brands.
 The purpose of DBIs is to undermine the positive brand meanings the brand owners are trying to instill through their marketing activities.

 The term stems from the combination of the German words doppel ('double') and gänger ('walker').

 Doppelgänger brands are typically created by individuals or groups to express criticism of a brand and its perceived values, through a form of parody, and are typically unflattering in nature.

 Due to the ability of doppelgänger brands to rapidly propagate virally through digital media channels, they can represent a real threat to the equity of the target brand.
 Sometimes the target organization is forced to address the root concern or to re-position the brand in a way that defuses the criticism.